mindofai/mindofai.github.io/_posts/2017-6-26-Installing Visual Studio for Mac.md

 ## The "Problem"

 The thing is, this is the first time I’m going to use a Mac and I’m kind of not really happy using a Mac machine since I’ve been a solid PC master race member since birth.
 So, yeah, this is new to me.
 Yes, I have no problems with showing my presentations to the audiences using Mac.
 What I was worried about is my development setup.
 How can I demo Xamarin Development?
-(I’m kind of underestimating the power of Mac :P) And yes, I knew that Visual Studio for Mac exists, but I wasn’t sure what else to setup other that.
+(I’m kind of underestimating the power of Mac :P) And yes, I knew that Visual Studio for Mac exists, but I wasn’t sure what else to setup other than that.
 I thought I needed to install different components, configure a couple of stuff, etc. But I was wrong.
 So so wrong.
 All I needed to do was to launch Visual Studio Installer and install Visual Studio for Mac and that’s it!

 ## Download Visual Studio Installer for Mac

 <img src="{{site.baseurl}}/VSM1.png"/>

-First of all, what you need to do is to download the Visual Studio Installer by going to [this link] and click the Download Visual Studio for Mac button.(https://www.visualstudio.com/vs/visual-studio-mac/) It will download a disk image (***.dmg***) file of Visual Studio Installer.
+First of all, what you need to do is to download the Visual Studio Installer by going to [this link](https://www.visualstudio.com/vs/visual-studio-mac/) and click the Download Visual Studio for Mac button.
+It will download a disk image (***.dmg***) file of Visual Studio Installer.

 <img src="{{site.baseurl}}/VSM12.png"/>